How the Cinnamon Toast Crunch shrimp fiasco ends

 "Based on the information we have right now, it is highly unlikely this occurred at a General Mills facility," General Mills CEO Jeff Harmening said Wednesday on CNBC.
 "So right now, we're in the process of working with that consumer to try to figure out, kind of, what happened between when it left our docks and when he opened it."

 Harmening's appearance comes after the incident went viral over the last couple of days, with Karp documenting the process of dealing with the company.
-He says that after reaching out to General Mills, the company said the apparent seafood bits were more likely globs of unmixed ingredients or the result of someone tampering with the packaging.
+That's led to lots of shrimp cereal jokes and some people reacting to his plight with skepticism and even sharing unfavorable personal stories about him.
+Karp claims that after reaching out to General Mills, the company said the apparent seafood bits were more likely globs of unmixed ingredients or the result of someone tampering with the packaging.

 Karp says he's planning to send samples of the un-cereal to the company while also sending samples to a third-party lab to confirm that it is, in fact, shrimp.